-The Manager Governance & Risk has been appointed as the Public Officer for Burwood Council.
-Amongst other duties, the Public Officer may deal with requests from the public concerning the Council's affairs and has the responsibility of assisting people to gain access to public documents of the Council.
+The Director Corporate Services has been appointed as the Public Officer for Burwood Council.
+Among other duties, the Public Officer may deal with requests from the public concerning the Council's affairs and has the responsibility of assisting people to gain access to public documents of the Council.
 The Public Officer is also responsible for determining Internal Reviews of Formal Access Applications and for the amendment of records.

-Right to Know officers
+Right to Know Officers

-The Governance team handles access to information applications and inquiries.
-The primary contact is the Governance Officer.
+The Governance team handles access to information applications and enquiries.
+The principal contact for the team is the Governance Officer.